Execution set for sole Native American on federal death row

-The court sided against Mitchell in late April, and a panel of judges later rejected a bid to keep the execution on hold beyond Aug.
-24. Mitchell’s attorneys have asked the full court to reconsider, and the U.S. attorney in Arizona urged the court to act quickly.
+Mitchell lost the bid in late April, but the case hasn’t technically been closed, preserving a stay of execution.
+His attorneys have asked the appeals court to essentially keep the stay in place while they seek review at the U.S. Supreme Court.
+The U.S. attorney in Arizona urged the appeals court Wednesday to make a quick decision.

 Despite the grisly nature of the killings, tribal officials and even the victims’ family opposed the death penalty.
 Native American tribes for decades have been able to tell federal prosecutors if they want a death sentence considered for certain crimes on their land.
 Nearly all, including the Navajo Nation, have rejected that option.